The

 The Greatest Mass Extinction

-The Permian period would end with the largest recorded mass
+The Permian period ended with the largest recorded mass extinction

 became extinct over a period of 10 million years (Stanley,